-Steve Backshall is a BAFTA award-winning wildlife expert.
+Steve Backshall MBE is a BAFTA award-winning wildlife expert.

-Steve Backshall is an old-fashioned action hero whose leisure pursuits include mountaineering, kayaking, scuba diving, martial arts and endurance running, which together with his unsurpassed wildlife knowledge, make him a compelling and motivational speaker for a multitude of audiences.
+Steve Backshall is an old-fashioned action hero.
+His leisure pursuits include mountaineering, kayaking and scuba diving.
+Coupled with his unsurpassed wildlife knowledge, make Backshall a compelling and motivational speaker.

 As an inspirational speaker, Steve can present on a range of wildlife, conservation, exploration, adventure and natural history topics.

 Steve’s fascinating experiences, along with his warm presentation style, make an engaging and entertaining event.